 The need to accurately measure the quantity of electricity (amperes) was important since Volta’s battery in 1800, however it wasn’t until the moving-coil galvanometer, also known as the PMMC (permanent magnet moving coil) came about in the 1880s.
 The PMMC was used for both ammeters and voltmeters.
-In this page here we will start with describing ammeters, the men who developed them and their impact.
+We will start by describing ammeters, the men who developed them and their impact.

 Advantages: Strong, portable, not dependent on the earth’s magnetic field, could be made very accurate

 Above is the classic Weston ammeter.
-We didn’t have multimeters as you have today, you had to select a tool that was designed to take a given range of amps.
-In the graphic above you’ll see it is designed for the measurement of milliamps (mA).
+We didn’t have multimeters as you have today, you had to select a meter that was designed to take a given range of amps.

 Lets look at the inventors of the ammeter and what they did for the instrument on the next page.